Proving a Mild Traumatic Brain Injury

 - Inability to control emotional outbursts

 Mild TBIs have been referred to as silent.
-This does not mean that the problems associated with a TBI are not significant and life-altering.
-Instead, it means that many people are unaware of the type of damage a TBI can cause, and this leaves the observer unable to spot the symptoms.
-Because of this lack of knowledge, the physical and behavioral issues resulting from a TBI are not attributed to brain injury and often mistakenly blamed on cognitive or behavioral deficits.How Many TBIs Occur
+This does not mean the problems associated with a TBI are not significant and life-altering.
+Instead, it means that many people are unaware of the type of damage a TBI can cause, which leaves the observer unable to spot the symptoms.
+Because of this lack of knowledge, the physical and behavioral issues resulting from a TBI are not attributed to brain injury.
+They are often mistakenly blamed for cognitive or behavioral deficits.How Many TBIs Occur

 Seventy-five percent of all TBIs are mild.
-One of the tests that ER doctors rely on to determine the level of consciousness is the Glasgow Coma Scale.
+The Glasgow Coma Scale is one of the tests that ER doctors rely on to determine the level of consciousness.
 The results help to gauge the severity of a brain injury.
 Even if the test suggests minimal harm, it does not mean that severe intracranial damage has not occurred.
 The same is true of the Standardized Assessment of Concussion.Post-Concussion Syndrome

 Post-concussion syndrome is a complicated disorder where symptoms such as dizziness and headache persist after the brain injury has healed.
 It might last for weeks or months after the initial injury.
-When the symptoms do not resolve as expected in 36 months, the condition may be permanent.Decreased Blood Flow in the Brain
+The condition may be permanent When symptoms do not resolve as expected in 36 months.Decreased Blood Flow in the Brain

 An article published in PLOS ONE, a respected medical journal, discussed the problems in detecting brain damage after a TBI with routine tests.
-When conventional MRI and CT studies are done on a TBI patient, a brain abnormality might not be apparent.
-The study pointed out that if a specialized type of MRI called a 3D-PCASL is done during the injury’s subacute phase, blood flow in the brain can be analyzed.Evidence of a Mild Traumatic Brain Injury
+A brain abnormality might not be apparent when conventional MRI and CT studies are done on a TBI patient.
+The study pointed out that blood flow in the brain can be analyzed if a specialized type of MRI called a 3D-PCASL is done during the injury's subacute phase.Evidence of a Mild Traumatic Brain Injury

 If routine CT and MRI scans are unlikely to show an abnormality in a mild traumatic brain injury, then it is necessary to find another way to determine whether brain damage exists.
 The study mentioned above suggests that determining the amount of cerebral blood flow is an effective way to see if the brain is damaged.
 Generally, an increase in cerebral blood flow indicates more extensive brain damage accompanied by severe symptoms.